Muffins à la Farine de Maïs

 The History of Corn Muffins

-Cornmeal muffins have a rich history and are steeped in American culinary tradition.
-Originating in the southern United States, where corn was a staple crop, these muffins were popularized during colonial times.
-They have evolved over time from simple cornbreads baked on a griddle to the softer, fluffier muffins we know today.
+Cornmeal muffins have a rich history and are rooted in American culinary tradition.
+Originating in the American South, where corn was a staple crop, these muffins were popularized during the colonial era.
+They have evolved over time from simple cornbreads baked on a sheet pan to the softer, fluffier muffins we know today.
 They are especially popular in the southern and central United States, where they are often served as an accompaniment to dishes such as chili or soup.

-Our wildflower honey brings a natural sweetness to the recipe that perfectly complements the rustic cornmeal flavor.
-Try this recipe today and experience the authentic taste of corn muffins.
+Our wildflower honey brings a natural sweetness to the recipe that perfectly complements the rustic flavor of cornmeal.
+Try this recipe today and discover the authentic taste of corn muffins.

 Ingredients